Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Bounding deviations from quantum theory in the shape of the state and effect spaces

 The assumption of space-like separation implies that there is no signalling between Alice and Bob, and this constrains how Bob's system can be steered.
-If $p(a|x) \equiv p(a|M_x^A,P^{AB})$ is the probability that Alice obtains outcome $a$ given that she performs measurement $M_x^A$ on the preparation $P^{AB}$, then the marginal GPT state of Bob's subsystem is given by $\sum\limits_a p(a|x) \mathbf{s}_{a|x}^B$.
-The no-signalling assumption forces this marginal state to be independent of Alice's measurement choice.
+Since $p_{a|x}$ is the probability that Alice obtains outcome $a$ given that she performs measurement $M_x^A$ on the preparation $P^{AB}$, the marginal GPT state of Bob's subsystem when one does not condition on $a$ is given by $\sum\limits_a p_{a|x} \mathbf{s}_{P^B_{a|x}}$.
+The no-signalling assumption forces this marginal state to be independent of Alice's measurement choice $x$.
 In the CHSH scenario the no-signalling constraint is summarized with the following equation:

-Our experiment shows that it is {\em logically possible} for there to be bipartite states together with measurements on Alice's system which steer Bob's system to an ensemble of states {\em as long as} the states in this ensemble are within the GPT state space $\mathcal{S}_{\rm realized}$.
-It cannot, however, attest to the {\em physical existence} of such bipartite states and measurements on the remote system.
-Because we are assuming that the true GPT includes classical probability theory as a subtheory (see Sec.~\ref{basics}), it follows that the local value is a lower limit on the range of possible values of the Bell quantity among experimentally viable candidates for the true GPT.
-In order to obtain a nontrivial lower limit on this range, however, one needs to perform an experiment involving two physical systems such that one can learn which GPT states for the bipartite system are physically realizable, in particular, whether there are any entangled states that are realized.
+Because we are assuming that the true GPT includes classical probability theory as a subtheory (see Sec.~\ref{basics}), it follows that the local value, $\mathcal{B}_{\rm loc}$, is a lower limit on the range of possible values of the Bell quantity among experimentally viable candidates for the true GPT.
+This is a trivial lower limit.
+In order to obtain a {\em nontrivial} lower limit on this range (i.e., one greater than $\mathcal{B}_{\rm loc}$), one would need to perform an experiment involving two physical systems such that one can learn which GPT states for the bipartite system are physically realizable (in particular, whether there are any entangled states that are realized) and thus which steering schemes are physically realizable.
+Because our experiment is on a single physical system, it cannot attest to the {\em physical realizability} of any bipartite states and hence cannot attest to the physical realizability of any particular instance of steering.

-On the other hand, in spite of probing only a single system rather than a pair, our experiment {\em can} attest to the nonexistence of any bipartite state and measurement on Alice's system which would steer Bob's system to ensembles of states {\em outside} of $\mathcal{S}_{\rm consistent}$.
-The reason is that if such a bipartite state and such a measurement were to exist, they could be used to prepare GPT states on Bob's system which assign values outside $[0,1]$ (which cannot be interpreted as probabilities) to some GPT effects in $\mathcal{E}_{\rm realized}$ on Bob's system.
-Therefore, we {\em can} use our experimental results to determine an {\em upper limit} on the range of values of the Bell quantity among experimentally viable candidates for the true GPT.